GlobalManager object does some very simple management of global values

 GlobalManager CoCoAFoundations; // use default settings GlobalManager CoCoAFoundations(UseNonNegResidues); // printing preference GlobalManager CoCoAFoundations(UseGMPAllocator); // faster but NOT THREADSAFE!

-threadsafe; it is the user's responsibility to avoid trying to create
+GlobalManageris NOT THREADSAFE; it is the user's responsibility to avoid trying to create several instances simultaneously.

 The ctor for a